SyneRBI/PETRIC-UCL-EWS/README.md

 ### 1) Educated Warm Start (main_EWS_SAGA.py)

 To reduce the time required to reach the minimiser, we want to start closer to the minimiser.
 A better initialisation could reduce the number of steps an iterative algorithm needs and thus reduce the time.
 To this end, we employ a neural network, to learn a suitable initial image.
+The network is a (small) 3D convolutional neural network.
+It takes as input the OSEM image, the (preconditioned) gradient of the likelihood and the (preconditioned) gradient of the prior.
+As the preconditioner we use the usuall choice taken in BSREM.

+This has the obvious disadavantage that the could also do one epoch of SGD for the same cost.
+Maybe one epoch is SGD would actually result in a better initial value?
+I dont know.
+One could try a version only relying on the initial OSEM image.

 We start with a few epochs of SGD and then move to SAGA.
 We use the BSREM preconditioner.
+We make use of [DOG](https://arxiv.org/abs/2302.12022) for a parameter-free adaptive step size rule.
+Here, the step size is given by

+$$\lambda_k = \frac{\max_{i < k} \| x_i - x_\text{init} \|_2}{ \sqrt{\sum_{i < k} \Delta x_i^2}} $$

+where $\Delta x_i$ is the full update, i.e., the preconditioned gradient, as iteration $i$.
+This deviates from the original DOP paper as they only have no preconditioner and use the sum of gradients in the denominator.

 ### 2) Adam-SAGA (adaptive moment estimation)